Simple multi-dataset detection: Experiments

-\textbf{Unified vs.\ partitioned detectors.} We next compare a partitioned detector, a unified detector with and without retraining using the joint taxonomy, and an ensemble of dataset-specific detectors.
-Note that the partitioned detector and the ensemble need to know the target domain at test time, while the unified models do not.
-This means that the unified models can be deployed zero-shot in new domains, while the alternatives must know which domain they are in.
+\textbf{Unified vs.\ partitioned detectors.} We next compare unified detectors with and without retraining using the joint taxonomy, a partitioned detector, and an ensemble of dataset-specific detectors.
+The partitioned detector and the ensemble need to know the target domain at test time, while the unified models do not.
+This means that the unified models can be deployed without any modification in new domains, while the alternatives must know which domain they are in.
 Table~\ref{table:trainingset} shows the results.
-A partitioned detector outperforms a dataset-specific ensemble under the same experimental conditions (known test domain), especially on the ``small'' COCO dataset.
-An offline unification loses some accuracy, but this is regained when retraining the model under the unified taxonomy.
+A partitioned detector outperforms a dataset-specific ensemble under the same conditions (Table~\ref{table:trainingset} bottom), especially on the ``small'' COCO dataset.
+An offline unification loses some accuracy, but this is regained when retraining the model under the unified taxonomy (Table~\ref{table:trainingset} top).
 Crucially, the unified models do not need to know what domain they are in at test time.